 I need information about...

-Treatment with the steroid medication methylprednisolone may be used.
+Treatment with the steroid medicine methylprednisolone may be used.
 This reduces swelling.
 Used within 8 hours after an injury, it may help prevent nerve damage.

 Relief of pressure on the spine.
 This is done using surgery or traction (a mechanical system of weights).